bzareva/star-wars-universe-0.1/README.md

 Returns the most common color to light sword in the given rank of the respective planet.<br/>

 - **_get_most_used_saber_color [planet_name]:_**<br/>
-Returns the most common color to light sword planet that enjoys at least one **GRAND_MASTER**.<br/>
+Returns the most common color to light sword planet which is used by at least one **GRAND_MASTER**.<br/>

 - **_print [planet_name]:_**<br/>
-Displays the name of the planet appropriately and the Jedi inhabiting it, **sorted first in ascending order by rank, then by second key - lexicographically by name**.<br/>
+Bring out of the name of the planet appropriately and the Jedi inhabiting it, **sorted first in growing order by rank, then by second key - lexicographically by name**.<br/>

 - **_print [jedi_name]:_**<br/>
-Displays the information for the Jedi, as well as which planet it currently inhabits.<br/>
+Brings out of the information about the Jedi appropriately, as well as which planet it currently inhabits.<br/>

 - **_[planet_name] + [planet_name]:_**<br/>
-Displays the screen in assorted form (**lexicographically**) information about the inhabitants the two Jedi planets.<br/>
+Outputs on the screen in sorted type(**lexicographically**) information about the inhabitants the two Jedi planets.<br/>

-Vankata also wanted to be able to keep the information he had entered in your program for later and be able to reload it.
-That is, the program must store information the planets and the Jedi inhabiting them **in a file** and to support the commands for working with files described in the Working with the **command line section.
+Vankata also wanted to be able to keep the information which he input in the program for later and be able to load it again.
-All commands are in lowercase Latin letters, and the arguments are separated by one interval**.<br/>
+That is, the program must store information on the planet and the Jedi inhabiting them **in a file** and to supports commands for working with files described in the working with the **command line section.
+All commands are lowercase latin letters, and the arguments are separated by one interval.**<br/><br/>

 The program allows you to perform various transformations on the files in given session.
 When session transformations are applied, they apply for all loaded images for the current session.
 Transformations are applied over images only after the "save" or "saveas" command is executed.
 The "save" command saves all loaded in the current user session images after applying all transformations, and the "saveas" command saves under the new name only the image that was loaded first.<br/>
 Once the application opens a file, it can perform the following operations:

 - **_open:_**<br/>
 Loads the contents of a file.
 If one does not exist, a new one is created with empty content.
 All other commands can be executed only if there is a successfully loaded file.
 Once the file is